 Mapping of flowables and flows

 The length of the participating EF lists varies greatly, from a few hundred or thousand flows (in IDEA and ecoinvent) and into the hundred-thousands (Federal LCA Commons).
 Two factors greatly influencing the total length of the lists are the number of flowables (i.e., single entries of chemical substances, land use and water use types, resources, etc.) included, and the number of contexts (i.e., the environmental compartments and sub-compartments considered separately) for which these flowables are defined.
-That is, a flow is in this context the unique combination of one flowable and one context (see Table 1).
+That is, a flow is in this context the unique combination of one flowable and one context (see Table 1) and it is further defined by the unit assigned to the flow (e.g., kg, Nm3, MJ).

 With the aim to minimize the manual efforts for identifying the ‘best’ matches between the flows of any combination of source- and target-side EF lists, a three-tiered approach is used: contexts are first mapped separately (as described in the section above), followed by groups of flowables that are either lacking attributes for unambiguous matching by the mapping script, or considered of particular importance.
 The manual mapping of flows (i.e., as unique combinations of flowables and contexts) is only applied in case where the general mapping criteria applied cannot be applied in a systemic way, or would otherwise fail (e.g., for flows related to land use, due to inconsistent naming cross the lists and no further attributes, like CAS or synonyms).